 |Hyundai Creta||Kia Seltos||Maruti Vitara Brezza||Mahindra XUV300|

 |Transmission||6-speed MT / 6-speed AT||6-speed MT / 6-speed AT||6-speed MT / AMT|

-For safety, the Creta and Seltos get 6 airbags, ABS with EBD, electronic stability control, parking sensors, auto hold function and more.
+Talking about safety, both the cousins, Creta and Seltos, get ABS+EBD, electronic stability control (ESC), 6 airbags, parking sensors, auto hold function and others.

 The nearly unchanged list of features in the BS6 Maruti Brezza include a 7-inch SmartPlay infotainment unit with Apple CarPlay and Android Auto, dual-LED projector headlamps with LED DRLs, auto-dimming IRVM, LED tail lamps, auto rain-sensing wipers, keyless entry and others.
 Whilst safety aspects consist of ABS with EBD, rear parking sensors, dual airbags, hill hold, etc.

 Safety is the USP for XUV300, as even the mid-size SUVs fail to beat the steadfast Mahindra SUV.
 It gets segment-first 7 airbags, dual-zone climate control, and heated ORVMs, while others comprise of a 7-inch touchscreen infotainment unit with Apple CarPlay and Android Auto support, tyre pressure monitoring system (TPMS), front and rear parking sensors with camera, LED tail lamps, DRLs, sunroof, and many more.